euleonnnn/matchmakers/README.md

 ### Features to be completed by mid June
 1. Mobile App
-  a.
-Allow users to sign up and create their own profile on the platform
+  - Allow users to sign up and create their own profile on the platform
-  b.
-Allow users to create games and await for slots to be filled
+  - Allow users to create games and await for slots to be filled
-  c.
-Show list of available games over the next few days and allow users to join games and fill up slots
+  - Show list of available games over the next few days and allow users to join games and fill up slots
-  d.
-Allow the booking of NUS facilities should a game be set up
+  - Allow the booking of NUS facilities should a game be set up
-  e.
-Database for user profile, games and NUS facilities
+  - Database for user profile, games and NUS facilities

 2. Telegram will remind users of upcoming matches